exonum/exonum-doc/src/architecture/serialization.md

 protobuf_generate("src/proto", &["src/proto"], "example_mod.rs")
 ```

-To use protobuf generated Rust structures:
+To use protobuf generated Rust structures, users first need to create a module
+which will include the protobuf generated files:

 ```rust
 extern crate exonum;